 A treatment center that has programs designed to help with a dual diagnosis is the best way for women to address substance abuse and mental health disorders.
-Dual diagnoses are very common; in fact our experience demonstrates that almost 100% of women suffer from not one, but two disorders at the same time – often substance abuse and anxiety or depression.
+Dual diagnoses are very common.
+In fact, our experience demonstrates that almost 100% of women suffer from not one, but two disorders at the same time – often substance abuse and anxiety or depression.

-Taking full responsibility, can put an immense amount of emotional and psychological stress on our bodies.
+These pressures women place on themselves can put an immense amount of emotional and psychological stress on their bodies.
 Commonly this manifests itself in abuse and addiction disorders.
 We may feel the need to find something to help us get through the stress.
 Prescriptions, alcohol and other types of substance abuse are commonly rooted in an underlying psychological disorder.

-Commonly women who suffer from substance abuse and mental illness are in denial.
-They may not even realize themselves that their feelings have manifested in an addiction or they may resist treatment.
+Commonly, women who suffer from substance abuse and mental illness are in denial.
+They may not even realize that their feelings have manifested in addiction or they may resist treatment.
 It’s important that family members and friends create an open and supportive environment for women seeking out dual diagnosis treatment.

 Women’s Dual Diagnosis Treatment Centers

 Mental health centers are often not well prepared to handle substance abuse and vice versa.
-Therefore it’s important to seek out a drug and alcohol rehab that has specialized dual diagnosis treatment programs available, such as the program at Destination Hope.
+Therefore, it’s important to seek out a drug and alcohol rehab center that has specialized dual diagnosis treatment programs available, such as the program at Destination Hope.

-A program specialized for women with a dual diagnosis can be supportive in a way that a mixed gender or male oriented program cannot.
+A program specialized for women with a dual diagnosis can be supportive in a way that a mixed-gender or male-oriented program cannot.
 Often it may be difficult to explain the anxiety or depression a woman may feel in mixed company.

 Substance abuse and mental health research have shown that the most effective way to treat dual diagnosis mental health disorders is to treat them both simultaneously.
 However, not every treatment facility can offer dual diagnosis treatment programs in addition to traditional substance abuse, drug rehab and mental health programs.